As the latest Willis Aerospace Aviation Products Market Review reveals, the Aerospace market remains a buyers’ market in every sector.

 The improvement in the industry’s safety record is attributed to the use of advanced safety avionics, plus improved pilot training standards.

-Provided there is no significant change in the industry’s claims performance or in insurance capacity in the sector, it looks set to be a soft market for the forseeable future.
+Provided there is no significant change in the industry’s claims performance or in insurance capacity in the sector, it looks set to be a soft market for the foreseeable future.
 There will need to be a broader economic recovery for capacity to leave the niche aviation insurance market and this recovery will in turn result in good fortune for the aviation industry.